Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_CONTENT.md

 - Text: "POV: You won the syncplay tournament"

 **End card**:
-"November 30th could be your day
+"December 20th could be your day
 Register: syncplay.co"

 ---